 Crime scene investigations meet history.
 A PBS series you can also watch on TV.

 The bones of the feet can tell a lot about a person.
 What do feet reveal about a person’s height?
-Forensic anthropologists team up with law enforcers to help solve crimes.
+Determine the height of your friends and family by measuring the bones of the feet.